Liza of Lambeth: Plot summary

 Liza feels attracted to Jim.
 They never appear together in public because they do not want the other residents of Vere Street or their workmates to start talking about them.
-One of Jim Blakeston's first steps to win Liza's heart is to go to a melodramatic play with her on Saturday night.
+One of Jim's first steps to win Liza's heart is to go to a melodramatic play with her on Saturday night.
 Afterwards, they have sex.
 When autumn arrives and the nights get chillier, Liza's secret meetings with Jim become less comfortable and more trying; they must meet in the third-class waiting-room of Waterloo station.
 To Liza's dismay, people do start talking about them despite their precautions.
 Only Liza's mother, a drunkard and a simple person, doesn't know about their affair.
-After Liza's friend, Sally, gets married, she soon becomes pregnant.
+After Sally gets married, she soon becomes pregnant.
 With Sally married and stuck at home, and even Tom seemingly shunning her, Liza feels increasingly isolated, but her love for Jim keeps her going.
 They do talk about their love affair: about the possibility of Jim leaving his wife and children ("I dunno if I could get on without the kids"); about Liza not being able to leave her mother, who needs her help; about living somewhere else "as if we was married".
 Soon the situation deteriorates completely; Mrs Blakeston, who is pregnant again, opposes Jim's affair with Liza by refusing to talk to him, then goes around telling other people what she would do with Liza if she caught her, and those people inform Liza, who is frightened.
 One Saturday afternoon in November, Liza is on her way home from work when the angry Mrs. Blakeston confronts her, spits in her face, and physically attacks her.
 Quickly a crowd gathers, not to abate the fight, but to abet it. ("The audience shouted and cheered and clapped their hands.")